 Dublin is a compact and highly walkable city which is also well served with public transport.
 A number of its colleges and universities, including Trinity College (TCD), NCAD and The Royal College of Surgeons (RCSI) are located in the heart of the city centre.
 Others, like UCD, DCU and DIT are situated nearby.
 Maynooth is in itself a university town.
 Here’s a rundown of how to get to them.

 Trinity College Dublin (TCD)

 TCD is located in central Dublin.
-Its campus is serviced by a full range of public transport, including main line railway stations.
-Click for all your transport options.
+Its campus is serviced by a full range of public transport, including mainline railway stations.

 National College of Art and Design (NCAD)

 NCAD is located on Thomas Street in central Dublin.
 The number 13, 40 & 123 Dublin Bus routes pass by the front door.
 The Luas and Heuston mainline railway station are also nearby.

 RCSI is located on Stephen’s Green directly adjacent to the Luas stop.
 It’s easily accessible by bus too as most routes run through the city centre.

 The Law Society is located at Blackhall Place in central Dublin and is served by the 37 and 39 Dublin Bus routes.
 Click for more info (PDF).